NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 (Note the use of `''`-style string literals, which are very convenient for large multi-line script fragments because they don’t need escaping of `"` and `\`, and because indentation is intelligently removed.)

 There are many other attributes to customise the build.
-These are listed in <xref linkend="ssec-stdenv-attributes" />.
+These are listed in [](#ssec-stdenv-attributes).

 While the standard environment provides a generic builder, you can still supply your own build script: